Joyce Jameson: Stage

 Jameson's Broadway credits include The Billy Barnes Revue (1959), Venus at Large (1961) and The Billy Barnes People (1961).

 Personal life

 She married actor/songwriter Billy Barnes in the 1950s, and they had one child together, son Tyler, before their divorce.
 Subsequently, Jameson was a longtime girlfriend of The Man from U.N.C.L.E. star Robert Vaughn.
 She acted opposite Vaughn as the guest star on a 1966 U.N.C.L.E. episode "The Dippy Blond Affair".
 According to Vaughn's autobiography, A Fortunate Life, Jameson suffered from depression.
 She was also an insomniac and regularly took Miltown to help her sleep.

 Death

-On January 16, 1987, Jameson died by suicide by overdosing on pills at the age of 54.
-Her body was cremated and her ashes scattered at sea.
+On January 16, 1987, Jameson died by suicide at her Burbank, California home by overdosing on pills.